MrTapioca/TappxSdkBinding/README.md

 ## Using the library

 1. Add the assembly reference to your Xamarin.Android project.
 You can install the nuget package from: https://www.nuget.org/packages/Xamarin.Android.TappxSdkBinding
+2. Import the namespace where you need it: `using Com.Tappx.Sdk.Android;`
-2. Follow the official Tappx guide: https://go.tappx.com/en/manual/?os=and#1_integration
+3. Follow the official Tappx guide: https://go.tappx.com/en/manual/?os=and#1_integration